IdoShlomo1/neu/README.md

 - Use `--container-scope=test` for full isolation between tests
 - Set logging to DEBUG for more output: `pytest --log-cli-level=DEBUG`
 - Ensure your Docker image is built before running tests

-## Troubleshooting

-- If the container fails to start, check Docker logs and ensure the image is built
-- If ports are in use, stop any running containers or change the port mapping